 You can browse the samples online, see the features live in action, but also scroll down to the Get Sample Source Code section on each sample's page to see the mimimum source code needed to create the same solution.
 You can simply copy the code, save it in an .html file and run directly on your computer — and you do not even need to install CKEditor on your machine as the samples use the CKEditor CDN to run!

-You can also download the entire CKEditor SDK package to run offline, which means you can have access to the samples and documentation at any time, right at hand.
+You can also download the entire CKEditor Examples package to run offline, which means you can have access to the samples and documentation at any time, right at hand.
 Just use the Download SDK button to get the latest version (and do remember that the online package will be updated regularly, so you should regularly check if an update is available!).

 Huge Documentation Update

-The samples are not all that the CKEditor SDK has to offer, though.
+The samples are not all that the CKEditor Examples has to offer, though.
 In addition to them, tons of new developer documentation articles were created in what is probably the biggest single update to our documentation ever.
 Lots of editor features are now explained in their own articles placed in the Functionality Overview section, with tips, customization ideas and references to configuration options that they come with.
 Additionally, we performed some cleanup in the article categories, added more cross-references and fixed some other usability issues to make working with the CKEditor docs more intuitive and convenient.